NewtronReal/pothumozhi/README.md

     "descrpition":"വിവരണം"
  }
  ```
 and then commit your changes your commits will be eventually verified and added to the main repository.
+Descriptions atleast for now is not mandatory.
+But as software grows it will beccome a neccessary field.